ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 * A film's budget is probably a good indicator of whether it was targeted as a box-office hit
 * Many high revenue films are superhero movies

-Lo and behold, the same method as earlier returned an r-squared of 0.66 for this prediction.
-In other words, one can build a fairly good prediction of a film's revenue based purely on inputs known before the film goes public.
+Lo and behold, the same method as earlier returned an r-squared of 0.77 for this prediction.
+In other words, one can build a very good prediction of a film's revenue based purely on inputs known before the film goes public.
 This has real world consequences: for instance, a cinema could use this to predict how long they'd like to run a film for, ahead of time.

 What are the variables most associated with film **revenue**?
 ------
 This list will be less of a surprise.
 Again, though, the same disclaimer applies.
 Variables can be negatively affecting revenue, and this model is not perfect.
 The list confirms the strong connection between budget and revenue.
 After all, why would one be making films if you did not get return on your investment?

 Unsurprisingly, superhero movies and pixar movies make a strong appearance here, with their keywords, studios, genres and actors dominating the list.
+Note - this list excludes top-contributing crew, as I made the list before including crew members as input.

 Surprisingly, 'dying and death.'